Transforming HOLIS – A Journey to Self-Management and Financial Transparency

 Introducing HOLIS

-HOLIS is a Japanese company with a diverse portfolio of 27 businesses, including golf equipment, costume rental, bridal services, and recycling shops, mainly located in Aichi Prefecture.
-The company employs over 500 people and generates more than 7 billion yen in total business value.
-Founded on traditional top-down management principles, HOLIS experienced stagnant sales growth despite initial successes.
-In response, CEO Takuya Katagiri led a radical transformation in November 2018, shifting the company towards a decentralized and autonomous organizational model inspired by the books "Reinventing Organizations" by Frederic Laloux and "Profit First" by Mike Michalowicz.
-This shift focused on aligning individual and organizational interests through transparent money flows, resulting in increased employee satisfaction and enhanced management performance.
+HOLIS is a Japanese company managing 27 businesses, including golf equipment, costume rental, bridal services, and recycling shops, mainly located in Aichi Prefecture.
+The company employs over 500 employees and generates more than 7 billion yen in total business value.
+HOLIS began as a traditional top-down company and faced stagnant growth despite early successes.

 Organizational Structure